Pavithraaa27/Aeries-mental-wellness-webapp/README.md

-🧠 Aeries: Emotion-Aware AI Mental Wellness Platform
+🧠 AERIES: Emotion-Aware AI Mental Wellness Platform Conversational and Therapeutic Support System

-Aeries is an AI-powered mental wellness platform designed to provide emotion-aware conversational support along with integrated therapeutic tools such as journaling, relaxation content, and guided breathing exercises.

-📌 Overview

 Mental health challenges like stress, anxiety, and emotional imbalance are increasing, while access to timely support remains limited.
 Aeries addresses this gap by combining: